DMVance/Project2-PetSelect/README.md

 ## Limitations & Future Plan:
 *
 *
 * "Visualizations" page does not include any selector.
 We plan to address this limitation by including a selector for puppy "breeds" and make the page more interactive, where the users can visualize the dynamic plots according to their "breed" choice.
+* Link visualizations to live data rather than static JSON file.